 Well, except Bush isn't on a ballot.

-Ding that.
+Ding bat.

-Not only that, does it sound like he's rooting for carnage on election day?
+Not only that, does it sound like he's rooting for carnage on Election Day?

 Does to me.

-Sounds like he's rooting for carnage in Iraq on election day.
+Sounds like he's rooting for carnage in Iraq on Election Day.

 Hey, even if there isn't Senator Biden, the papers will put the pictures in there for you if you just ask them.